Skip to main content

 Policy Violations:

-• F.3.
-Hazing - Any activity for human degradation, or public embarrassment and by its nature has the potential to cause severe anxiety, distress, or panic
+• H.4.
+Hazing - Any activity for human degradation, public embarrassment or by its nature, has the potential to cause severe anxiety, distress or panic.

 • J.5.
 Violation of University Policies, Procedures and Rules - Student Organizations Policies and Procedures